Katello/katello-client-bootstrap/README.md

 * Make an API call to Foreman to create the Foreman Host associated with the user specified Org/Location
 * Install the Katello consumer RPM
 * Running subscription-manager (with the user provided activation key) to register the system.
-* Configuring the system with a proper puppet configuration pointing at Foreman
+* Configuring the system with a proper Puppet configuration pointing at Foreman
 * Removing/disabling old RHN Classic packages/daemons (rhnsd, osad, etc)

 # Assumptions